 About Henry Spencer

-Since then, his growing international touring schedule, radio and TV broadcasts, including Mezzo TV and major festivals, have led to the increase of audiences internationally.
+His band’s growing international touring schedule, radio and TV broadcasts, including major jazz festivals and broadcasts on Mezzo TV, have led to the increase of audiences and followers internationally.
+Henry has also been collaborating with his group and orchestras in performances.

-Henry Spencer's music touches jazz, rock and minimalism and is sometimes cinematic.
-The music’s “astonishing dynamic variety” (Manchester Jazz Festival) combines highly intense, raw energy and evocative outlets, with moments of intimate, heart-felt, emotionally-led, lyrical melodies - almost as if there were actually words being sung.
+Touching jazz, rock and minimalism, the music’s “astonishing dynamic variety” (Manchester Jazz Festival) combines Henry’s “spectacular technique” (The Guardian), intense, raw energy and evocative outlets, with moments of intimate, heart-felt, emotionally-led, lyrical melodies - almost as if there were words being sung.

-Henry’s unusual and personal approach to writing and performing gives the music its rare and impactful strength; emotionally drawing in as well as exhilarating the listener.
-Henry is driven to write and perform to deal with personal experience (much like a singer songwriter, see below), but he also considers the listener, engaging them so they relate it to their own experience.
+Henry’s unusual and personal approach gives the music its rare, impactful strength; emotionally drawing in as well as exhilarating the listener.
+Henry is driven to write and perform to deal with personal experience - much like a singer songwriter;

 "Henry Spencer's music has a unique focus and quality rarely experienced.
 Originals with real meaning"